 Clients working with our London team have direct access to senior E-2 lawyers throughout the process.
 We regularly advise clients across the UK, not only in London, and are available for calls and meetings as needed.
 As clients establish and grow their U.S. businesses, they can also draw on our U.S.-based team for related legal support and practical guidance.

-E-2 Visa Lawyers Serving British Applicants
+E-2 Visa Solicitors and Lawyers Serving British Applicants

 This page explains the role of specialist London-based E-2 visa lawyers in British E-2 visa cases.
 For a complete overview of the E-2 visa, including requirements, investment, and eligibility, visit our E-2 visa guide for UK applicants.